IRTF-HRPC/drafts/draft-political.md

 This position starts from the premise that the technical and political are differentiated fields and that technology is 'value free'.
 This is also put more explicitly by Carey: "electronics is neither the arrival of apocalypse nor the dispensation of  grace.
 Technology  is  technology;  it  is  a  means  for  communication  and  transportation  over  space, and nothing more." {{Carey}}.
 In this view protocols only become political when it is actually being used by humans.
 So the technology itself is not political, the use of the technology is.
 This view sees technology as instrument; "technologies  are  'tools' standing  ready  to  serve  the  purposes  of  their  users.
 Technology  is  deemed  'neutral,' without valuative content of its own.'" {{Feenberg}}.
 Feenberg continues: "technology  is  not  inherently  good  or  bad,  and  can  be  used  to  whatever  political  or  social  ends  desired  by  the  person  or  institution  in  control.
 Technology  is  a  'rational entity' and universally applicable.
 One may make exceptions on moral grounds, but one must also understand that the "price for the achievement of environmental, ethical, or religious goals...is reduced efficiency." {{Feenberg}}.

 ## Some protocols are political sometimes
 This stance is a pragmatic approach to the problem.
 It states that some protocols under certain conditions can themselves have a political dimension.
 This is different from the claim that a protocol might sometimes be used in a political way; that view is consistent with the idea of the technology being neutral (for the human action using the technology is where the politics lies).
-Instead, this position requires that each protocol and use be evaluated for its political dimension, in order to understand the extent to which it is political.
+Instead, this position implies that protocols could be evaluated for its political dimension, in order to understand the extent to which it is political.

 ## All protocols are political sometimes
-While not an absolutist standpoint it recognizes that all design decisions are subject to the law of unintended consequences.
-The system consisting of the Internet and its users is vastly too complex to be predictable; it is chaotic in nature; its emergent properties cannot be predicted.
+While not an absolutist standpoint it recognizes that all design decisions are subject to the law of unintended consequences, especially in a context where the interrelation between protocols is hard to predict.
+The system consisting of the Internet and its users is vastly complex; it is chaotic in nature; standards are voluntary; and therefore its emergent properties cannot be predicted.
 This concept strongly hinges on the general purpose aspect of information technology and its malleability.
-Whereas not all (potential) behaviours, affordances and impacts of protocols can possibly be predicted, one could at least consider the impact of proposed implementations.
+Whereas not all (potential) behaviours, affordances and impacts of protocols can possibly be predicted, one could, as a point of departure, consider the impact of proposed implementations.

-## The network has its own logic and values
+## The network of networks has its own logic and values
 While humans create technologies, this does not mean that they are forever under human control.
 A technology, once created, has its own logic that is independent of the human actors that either create or use the technology.

 From this perspective, technologies can shape the world.
 As Martin Heidegger says, "The hydroelectric plant is not built into the Rhine River as was the old wooden bridge that joined bank with bank for hundreds of years.
 Rather the river is dammed up into the power plant.
 What the river is now, namely, a water power supplier, derives from out of the essence of the power station." {{Heidegger}} (p 16)  The dam in the river changes the world in a way the bridge does not, because the dam alters the nature of the river.

 In the same way -- in another and more recent example -- the very existence of automobiles imposes physical forms on the world different from those that come from the electric tram or the horse-cart.
 The logic of the automobile means speed and the rapid covering of distance, which encourages suburban development and a tendency toward conurbation.
 But even if that did not happen, widespread automobile use requires paved roads, and parking lots and structures.
 These are pressures that come from the automotive technology itself, and would not arise without that technology.

 In much same way, then, networking technology, such as protocols, creates its own demands.
 One of the most important conditions for a protocol's success is its incremental deployability {{RFC5218}}.
 This means that the network already contains constraints on what can be deployed into it.
-In this sense the network creates its own paths, but also has its own objective.
-According to this view the goal of the network is interconnection and connectivity; more connectivity is good for the network.
+In this sense the network of networks creates its own paths, but also has its own objective.
+According to this view the goal of the network of networks is interconnection and connectivity; more connectivity is good for the network of networks.
 Proponents of this positions also often describe the Internet as an organism with its own unique ecosystem.

 In this position it is not necessarily clear where the 'social' ends and the 'technical' begins, and it could be argued that the distinction itself is a social construction {{BijkerLaw}} or that a real-life distinction between the two is hard to make {{Bloor}}.

 ## Protocols are inherently political
 This position argues the opposite of 'technological neutrality'.
 This position is illustrated by Postman when he writes: "the uses made of technology are largely determined by the structure of the technology itself" {{Postman}}.
 He states that the medium itself "contains an ideological bias".
 He continues to argue that technology is non-neutral:

-(1) because of the symbolic forms in which information is encoded, different media have different intellectual and emotional biases;
+(1) because of the symbolic forms in which information is encoded;

 (2) because of the accessibility and speed of their information, different media have different political biases;